Two Great Navigators - Two Great Names

-The Mercury Bay area can boast to being one of the few areas in New Zealand to have been discovered by two of the worlds great navigators, Polynesian explorer ‘Kupe” and European explorer Captain James Cook.
+Te Whanganui-O-Hei / Mercury Bay can claim to have been "discovered" by two of the world's great navigators, Polynesian explorer Kupe and European explorer Captain Cook, some 400 years later.

-The first Polynesian explorer to sight the Coromandel was reputed to be Kupe, traveling from eastern Polynesia in around 950 AD.
-Aboard his mighty double canoe, Matahorua, he sailed for over two weeks until he sighted what was later to be called Mt Moehau.
-Te Whitianga a Kupe was the original place name for Whitianga, meaning Kupe's crossing place.
-It is one of the few places in New Zealand to commemorate Kupe.
+The first Polynesian explorer to sight the Coromandel is reputed to be the great navigator Kupe, travelling from eastern Polynesia around the year 950.
+Aboard his mighty double canoe, Matahorua, he sailed for over two weeks until he sighted the highest mountain on the north-eastern Coromandel peninsula of the north island, later to be named Mount Moehau.
+Te Whitianga a Kupe, Kupe's crossing place is the original place name for the area of Whitianga, one of the few places in New Zealand to commemorate Kupe.

 Kupe later left Whitianga to return to his homeland, however, members of Kupe's tribe settled here.
 The waka Te Arawa arrived some 400 years after Kupe’s visit to Whitianga, captained by Tamatekapua with his uncle Hei as his tauira (spiritual leader).
 Hei and his people valued the eastern seaboard with its safe harbours, offshore island, and plentiful resources from the sea and land.
 They stayed and settled in the area and the descendants remain here today, the iwi of Ngāti Hei.